 The Escapees RV Club, one of the country’s oldest and most popular clubs, advocates staying in place.
 In addition, they are working with the RVIA to try and establish rules to help displaced full-time RVers.

 Escapees RV Club officials are attempting to persuade local, state, and federal leaders to keep more public and private parks and campgrounds open for RVers in need.
 They offer a grassroots petition on their website seeking support from fellow RVers.

 Thousand Trails, which offers dozens of RV campgrounds around the country, reports that their RV parks remain open to guests currently staying at one of their parks.

 However, due to the issuance of many stay-at-home orders and the recommendations by the CDC, they are not accepting new reservations at any of their affiliate parks until May 1.
 Guests currently at any Thousand Trails park may extend their stay.

 There were no specifics on the Good Sam website regarding closure details or other restrictions.
 They suggest contacting each park individually to find out specifics regarding any restrictions and closures.

 No safety details or closures have been provided on their website.

 Although RV LIFE is not technically an RV club, we stepped up to the plate early and compiled a complete state-by-state guide of campground closures that has been updated on a daily basis.
 With over 100K views, the list has been an essential resource for RVers who are still on the road.

-Campground Reviews, which is part of the RV LIFE Network, has additionally been contacting over 20,000 campgrounds to provide the most comprehensive and up-to-date information on private RV campground closures.
-We have also integrated this vital information into RV Trip Wizard as well as on the RV LIFE App.
+RV LIFE Campgrounds, which is part of the RV LIFE Network, has additionally been contacting over 20,000 campgrounds to provide the most comprehensive and up-to-date information on private RV campground closures.
+We have also integrated this vital information into RV LIFE Trip Wizard as well as on the RV LIFE App.